plone/plone.portlets/plone/portlets/README.txt

 - The application layer registers a generic adapter to IPortletContext.
 Any context where portlets may be assigned needs to be adaptable to this interface.

-- If desired, the application layer provides adapters to IPortletAssignable from a user and an IPortletManager, and from a group and an IPortletManager.
-This provides an API to assign portlets relative to that particular context.
-A location-based implementation that adapts (IPortletContext, IPortletManager) already exists in ``plone.portlets.assignable.ContextPortletAssignable``.
-See ``UserPortletAssignable`` and ``GroupPortletAssignable`` in this document for examples of user- and group-assignment versions

 - Any number of PortletManagers are stored persistently.
 A PortletManager is a storage for portlet assignments, keyed by context, user or group.
 For example,